How to Install PHP, Apache, and MySQL on a Mac Without Using MAMP

 Enable PHP.ini

-PHP configurations such as Increasing Memory Limit, File Upload Allowance, and Set the Maximum Upload File Size are done through php.ini file, which also is disabled by default.
+PHP configurations such as Increasing Memory Limit, File Upload Allowance, and Setting the Maximum Upload File Size are done through the php.ini file, which is also disabled by default.
 Let’s enable it.

-Go to Terminal and run the following command line.
-This command copies the php.ini.default and rename it to php.ini.
+Go to Terminal and run the following command.
+This command copies the php.ini.default and renames it to php.ini:

 sudo cp /private/etc/php.ini.default /private/etc/php.ini